thely/bb-site/content/works/projects/online-car-show.md

 ### Status

 The Car Show is currently in development, and is expected to be released in May 2021!
-The call is here for reference.
+The call is included below for reference.

 ### About